sushantdhumak/LangGraph-Basics/README.md

 ### 8. Multiple Schemas in LangGraph

-The multiple schemas sre needed when,
+The multiple schemas are needed when,

 1. Internal nodes may pass information that is *not required* in the graph's input / output.
 2. We may also want to use different input / output schemas for the graph.

+---

+### 9. Filtering and Trimming messages in LangGraph

+Filtering and Trimming messages using,

+1. Remove Message with MessageState
+2. Filtering Messages
+3. Trimming Messages

 ---